-Veterinary Medicine Work Experience (for those applying in Oct 2021 only) Applicants must complete 35 hours in one or more vet practices or non-clinical working environments before applying to the RVC in October 2021.
-Then, by July 2022 all applicants will be required to have completed 70 hours in veterinary practices, and 70 hours in non-clinical working environments with live animals Application deadline: 15th October 2021 Applicants must have completed a supplementary form - don't forget!
+Veterinary Medicine Work Experience Applicants must complete 70 hours in one or more vet practices, and 70 hours or non-clinical working environments with live animals upon application.
+Non clinical can include setting such as; cattery, pet shop, riding school, wildlife rehab centre.
+If you are undure whether something would count, please email admissions@rvc.ac.uk Application deadline: 16th October 2023 Applicants must have completed a supplementary form - don't forget!
 Interviews Veterinary medicine applicants are required to attend an interview prior to receiving an offer.
 These are in the Multi Mini Interview format, and assess the applicants capacity to become a vet, including aspects such as compassion, empathy, listening and reasoning skills.
 Hear more about our Veterinary Medicine course